Compile Auto-Protect kernel modules for Symantec AntiVirus for Linux 1.0

 Debian does not provide a generic linux-headers package.
 Instead, you must download the correct architecture type by specifying it when the linux-headers are downloaded.
 The packages available are (as of Debian 5.0.4)

-Installing linux-source on Ubuntu 10.10 appears to not installing the linux-headers as well.
+Installing linux-source on Ubuntu 10.10 does not appear to install the linux-headers as well.
 To remedy this, please also install the correct version of the Linux headers packages (eg. linux-headers-generic, linux-headers-generic-pae, linux-headers-server, linux-headers-virtual)

 Building the modules